ExpediaGroup/graphql-kotlin/website/docs/schema-generator/execution/data-fetching-environment.md

 `environment.arguments` returns a `Map<String, Any?>`.
 By the time your code sees this map, graphql-java has already run all custom scalar coercers, so scalar fields are already in their target JVM types — not raw strings.

-If you need to coerce this map into a typed Kotlin object (for example, in instrumentation or a custom `DataFetcher`), use the `getArgumentsAs` extension function from `graphql-kotlin-schema-generator`:
+These utilities use `KClass.primaryConstructor` (Kotlin-side reflection), which means they:
+- correctly pass through field values that graphql-java has already coerced (custom scalars, etc.)
+- resolve field names using `@GraphQLName` or the Kotlin parameter name — the same logic used to build the schema
+- respect Kotlin default parameter values for fields absent from the map

+This is the same coercion path that `FunctionDataFetcher` uses internally for resolver parameters.

+`ObjectMapper.convertValue` is not a suitable alternative: it resolves field names via Jackson annotations or naming strategies rather than `@GraphQLName`, and it will attempt to re-deserialize values that graphql-java has already coerced.

+### Coercing the full arguments map

+Use `getArgumentsAs` from `com.expediagroup.graphql.generator.extensions` when you want to coerce all arguments on a field at once.
+The target class constructor parameters must correspond directly to the GraphQL argument names on the field.

 ```kotlin
 import com.expediagroup.graphql.generator.extensions.getArgumentsAs
 ```

-`getArgumentsAs` coerces the **full** `environment.arguments` map.
-The target class constructor parameters must correspond directly to the GraphQL argument names on the field.

-For a field with multiple scalar arguments:

 ```graphql
 type Query {